SideControlJS/Note-Taker/README.md

 ## Description

-Note-Taker is a simple, fast, and reliable application that allows users to write, save, and delete notes.
+Note-Taker is a simple application that allows users to write, save, and delete notes.
 It's designed for those who need to keep track of important information and access it on the go.

 **Features**:
 * Add new notes with title and content